-- All CLI command arguments are case-sensitive. - The same operations are available from the GUI as well, as explained in "GUI Entering the storage array credentials" on page 34.
+- All CLI command arguments are case-sensitive. - The same operations are available from the GUI as well, as explained in "GUI Entering the storage array credentials" on page 36.

-${\it Table~9.~Arguments~for~sc_storage_credentials}$
+${\it Table~10.~Arguments~for~sc_storage_credentials}$

 Argument Use after sc_storage_credentials to: set -u <array username=""> -p <array password=""></array></array> Set the username and password for accessing all the relevant IBM storage systems, and specify whether the storage admin user is locally-defined on the storage system or on a directory server. -f For example, if the storage admin user is locally defined on the storage system, enter: -a <user type=""></user> sc_storage_credentials set -u john21 -p -a local setuser <array username=""></array> And if the storage admin user is defined on a directory server, enter: password <array password=""></array> sc_storage_credentials set -u john21 -p -a directory force user_account <user type=""></user> Attention: During regular operation, whenever a directory-based storage admin fails to log in (from the Spectrum Control side) to any storage array that is in use, Spectrum Control immediately locks the storage admin user account and all storage arrays become inaccessible on the Spectrum Control side.
 This is to prevent repeated login attempt failures after which the directory server blocks that user account.
-In such a case, use the -f or force argument on the command line to unlock the storage admin account on the Spectrum Control side, with either the same credentials or with updated credentials.
-For example: sc_storage_credentials set -u john21 -p -f -a directory The equivalent action in the Spectrum Control GUI is to update the account credentials, as described in "GUI - Entering the storage array credentials" on page 34.
-If the storage credentials are defined on a directory server, see "Checking the format of directory-based storage array credentials" on page 132. remove Delete the existing storage array user account definition from the server.
+In such a case, use the -f orforce argument on the command line to unlock the storage admin account on the Spectrum Control side, with either the same credentials or with updated credentials.
+For example: Sc_storage_credentials set -u john21 -p -f -a directory The equivalent action in the Spectrum Control GUI is to update the account credentials, as described in "GUI - Entering the storage array credentials" on page 36.
+If the storage credentials are defined on a directory server, see "Checking the format of directory-based storage array credentials" on page 134. remove Delete the existing storage array user account definition from the server.
 For example: sc_storage_credentials remove Attention: If you already added storage systems to the server, deleting the user account disconnects all these storage systems.

-Table 9.
+Table 10.
 Arguments for sc_storage_credentials (continued)

-Argument Use after sc_storage_credentials to: list Display the username of the existing storage array user accound efinition. t The following example shows the command output when the sadmin user account is defined locally on the storage system: etorage sc_storage_credentials list Username Array Alias User Category Account Source admin XIV hostdev31b storageadmin local admin XIV hostdev32a storageadmin local admin XIV hostdev31a storageadmin local The following example shows the command output when the sadmin user account is defined on a directory server: sc_storage_credentials list norage Username Array Alias User Category Account Source Username Array Alias User Category Account Source admin XIV hostdev31b storageadmin directory admin XIV hostdev32a storageadmin directory admin XIV hostdev31a storageadmin directory -h admin XIV hostdev31b storageadmin directory admin XIV hostdev32a storageadmin directory tials.
+Argument Use after sc_storage_credentials to: Use after sc_storage_credentials to: list Display the username of the existing storage array user account definition. admin user account is defined locally on the storage system: sc_storage_credentials list Username Array Alias User Category Account Source admin XIV hostdev31b storageadmin local admin XIV hostdev32a storageadmin local admin XIV hostdev31a storageadmin local The following example shows the command output when the stoadmin user account is defined on a directory server: sc_storage_credentials list Username Array Alias User Category Account Source orage admin XIV hostdev31b storageadmin directory admin XIV hostdev32a storageadmin directory admin XIV hostdev31a storageadmin directory -h admin XIV hostdev32a storageadmin directory als.